ufukseyithan/sea/docs/README.md

 #### Creating config.lua

 ## Functions
-This framework contains lots of functions, from familiar ones to completely new ones that would assist you in nearly every usually scenario.
+This framework contains lots of functions, from familiar ones to completely new ones that would assist you in nearly every usual scenario.

 ### Library Functions
 These are the most common functions, the ones that you must have probably encountered and even used before.
-While some of them are only extensions to the `string`, `table` and `io` Lua libraries, the others consist of "utility functions" such as `getDirection()`, `deepcopy()`, `getDistance()`, and even a better `parse()`, you name it.
+While some of them are only extensions to the `string`, `table` and `io` Lua libraries, the others consist of "utility functions" such as `getDirection()`, `deepcopy()`, `getDistance()`, and even an improved version of `parse()`, you name it.

 ### General Functions
 These are the ones Sea Framework provides.
 They are included in the namespace `sea`.
-You may not use these directly in your scripts, generally the system uses them for its own usage.
+You may not use these directly in your apps and scripts, generally the system uses them for its own usage.

 ## Classes
 This framework contains numerous classes to make OOP possible.
 All of them are in the namespace `sea`.